Solutions That Help You into The United States

 How Canadian RRSP’s are Taxed In The U.S.?

-RRSP’s are not IRA’s (and vice versa)
+Canadian RRSP’s are not IRA’s (and vice versa)

-RRSP Earnings are taxable
+Canadian RRSP Earnings are taxable

-Since the IRS and US state revenue agencies do not view RRSP’s as IRA’s, all of the yearly earnings in the your RRSP accounts are taxable and are required to be reported annually.
 Additionally, when individuals holding RRSP’s work as a nonresident in certain states, the RRSP earnings must be included in the worldwide income used to determine the ratio of in-state earnings to worldwide earnings.
 This is especially true in California which is not the friendliest state for Canadian retirement account holders.

-“Cost” of the RRSP
+Withdrawal Cost of the Canadian RRSP

 How the Tax Treaty Helps You